umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 - UX of enabling/disabling token types as collateral is simpler than depositing specific amounts

 ### Negative
-- `x/bank` module must extend to prohibit peer-to-peer transfers of uTokens when they would violate `x/leverage` borrowing limit.
+- `x/bank` module must be extended to prohibit peer-to-peer transfers of uTokens when they would violate `x/leverage` borrowing limit.

 ### Neutral
 - Borrow feature relies on allow-list of token types